ErikSin/Dex/README.md

 #### `Live Search`
 Search through our extensive list of dog breeds.
 #### `Typescript`
-Written with code readabilit and reusability as a priority.
+Written with code readability and reusability as a priority.

 ### How to Run
 This app utilizes [NPM](https://nodejs.org/en/) and the [Expo Cli](https://docs.expo.io/workflow/expo-cli/).